-Email marketing is one of the most effective digital marketing tools when it comes to the acquisition of new customers – these are the findings of the latest Gigaom Research study “Digital Marketing Tactics for Customer Acquisition”.
+Email marketing is one of the most important marketing tools for companies: according to the study „Email marketing benchmark 2022“ by DDV Deutscher Dialogmarketing Verband e.V. and Absolit Dr. Schwarz Consulting, Waghäusel 99% make use of email marketing to get in touch with customers.
+Email marketing is also highly suitable for customer acquisition.
 Apart from lead generation, in B2B, customer acquisition refers to the targeted development of users to the transferral to sales: Lead Nurturing.

 With lead nurturing, email marketing can show its full strength.
 Being the only digital marketing channel, email marketing allows you to engage in a completely individualised dialogue with each user, i.e. you can target him at the right point in time in his customer lifecycle with exactly the information, which matches his current requirements as well as increases his interest in completing a purchase.
 The lead nurturing process takes place completely individualised from the point of generating of user contacts to the transfer to the sales.

 Prior to transferring a user to the lead nurturing process, the user must be acquired as an email marketing subscriber.
-You will find tips on how to acquire subscribers in the article 6 Tips on Address Acquisition in Email Marketing.
+You will find tips on how to acquire subscribers in the article “6 Tips on Address Acquisition in Email Marketing“.
 In B2B, content marketing is particularly suited to acquire new email subscribers.
 Very few B2B users subscribe to a newsletter with a specific purchase intention, most of them do it because they are looking for professional and industry-specific information.
 In order to individualise this information, insights of the users are needed, which can be obtained from personal data using different analysis methods.